jackfranklin/do-you-even-elm/README.md

 This code is very much WIP!
 Here's some things which I hope to work on (and welcome PRs for!)

-- Tidy up `Github.elm` and `GithubApi.elm`, it's really unclear what's going on and why there are two.
 - Consider creating an `elm-github-api` package, which would remove a lot of the logic from this project.
 - Nicer loading spinners.
-- Use elm-navigation to update the URL based on the current username.
 - Pull some of the logic around github data out of App.elm and into its own module.
 - Figure out how better to merge two `RemoteData` instances where each one contains an array.
 - Actually show proper error messages!